shantand/PocketAgro/README.md

 Though this app is in working condition it will stop working without proper touchdb/sqlite databases in SD card of mobile device.
 And we can't put up all those data here in public.

+## PLEASE DO NOT ASK FOR COMMIT ACCESS.